 IP Rating is an international classification system for the sealing effectiveness of enclosures of electrical equipment against the intrusion into the equipment of foreign bodies (i.e. tools, dust, fingers) and moisture.
 This classification system utilises the letters "IP" ("Ingress Protection") followed by two or three digits.
-All of electric towel rails from Geyser are supplied with elements which are IP54 rated.
+All of electric towel rails from Geyser are supplied with elements which are either IP54 or IP 55 rated.

 - The first digit of the IP code indicates the degree that persons are protected against contact with moving parts.